eleda77/eleda77.github.io/docs/vocab_list.md

 **tittle** - a tiny amount or part of something

 **tocsin** - an alarm bell or signal (archaic use)

+**toddy** - a drink made of alcoholic liquor with hot water, sugar, and sometimes spices; the sap of some kinds of palm, fermented to produce arrack

 **toothpaste** - (as a verb) dribble down slowly in the manner of toothpaste? (ask Brian W. Aldiss)